Iron Workers Local 580 Insurance Fund v. Novartis Pharmaceuticals Corporation

 In re Restasis Antitrust Litigation

 Member of the antitrust team that served as court-appointed co-lead counsel in a case alleging that Allergan used fraudulent patents and baseless petitions to the U.S. Food and Drug Administration to preserve its monopoly for the drug Restasis by preventing generic versions from coming onto the market.
-Scott played a critical role in all aspects of the litigation, and led the end-payors successful efforts to certify the class.
-Litigation settled for $30 million.
+Scott played a critical role in all aspects of the litigation and led the end-payors successful efforts to certify the class.
+Litigation settled for $30 million in 2022.

 In re Aggrenox Antitrust Litigation, In re Solodyn Antitrust Litigation, In re Niaspan Antitrust Litigation

 The firm was appointed to the Executive Committees in these “pay-for-delay” cases.
 Scott was responsible for overseeing discovery of the firm’s clients, including defending them at their depositions.
-Aggrenox and Solodyn settled for $54 million and $45 million, respectively, and the Niaspan litigation is ongoing.
+Aggrenox and Solodyn settled for $54 million and $45 million, respectively.

 Crawford v.
 Government of Guam